 Every child with special educational needs should have SEN support.
 This means help that is additional to or different from the support generally given to other children of the same age.

 The purpose of SEN support is to help children achieve the outcomes or learning objectives set for them by the school in conjunction with parents and pupils themselves.
-Our SENCO and person responsible for all SEN is Mrs Puddick.
+Our SENCO and person responsible for all SEN is Miss Loader.

 Governors Information & Duties